rschuiling/home-assistant.io/source/_components/tradfri.markdown

 ### {% linkable_title Firmware updates %}

 After updating the firmware of your IKEA Trådfri Gateway it might be necessary to repeat the configuration process.
-If you encounter problems, delete the `.tradfri_psk.conf` file in your `.homeassistant` directory, restart Home Assistant, when prompted enter the security key and click configure, just like during initial setup.
+If you encounter problems, delete the integration from the frontend (Settings > Integrations > Trådfri > trash icon), restart Home Assistant, when prompted enter the security key and click configure, just like during initial setup.
 Possible errors: `Fatal DTLS error: code 115`.

 ### {% linkable_title Compilation issues %}